mnot/I-D/rfc5988bis/draft.md

-Note that relation types can be registered by third parties (including the Expert(s)), if the Expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner.
+Note that relation types can be registered by third parties (including the Expert(s)), if the Expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner otherwise.

 #### Registration Request Processing {#processing}